osbox68/Repo/04-Front-End/08-Product-Design-Sprint/02-Core-User-Journey/README.md

 ![Words you should use for describing core user journey steps](https://raw.githubusercontent.com/lewagon/fullstack-images/master/frontend/pds_core_user_journey.png)

+Take back the spreadsheet you duplicated in the previous challenge and complete the **sheet number 4** with all the step of your Core User Journey.

 The final result should look like a little **scenario of 10 to 15 steps**.
 When it's done, you can take 5 minutes to precise for each steps if it corresponds to a screen or to a link between two screens.